-U.S. History & Culture
+U.S. History and Culture

 The Department's print and manuscript holdings include substantial primary source material for students of U.S. history and culture.
 Especially notable is the Joyce Sports Research Collection, an extensive body of books, periodicals, printed ephemera, photographs, and manuscripts relating to sport and physical culture in the United States.
 Most materials predate 1970.
 The Catholic Americana collections feature both 19th century books and periodicals and 20th century printed ephemera, including an accumulation of Catholic pamphlets that is among the largest of its kind.
 Several substantial collections relate to modern American poetry, including the extensive personal library of Robert Creeley, the 1990s papers of Edward Dorn, and an accumulation of little magazines and other items from mid-century ("Small Press/Mimeograph Revolution 1940s-1970s").